Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Design of the controller

 In contrast to the previous stability condition~(\ref{stab_cond}), here the stability border goes along $\beta/\omega=-1/4$ while in the one harmonic case~(\ref{stab_cond}) it goes along $\beta/\omega=-1/2$ (note that the relation of the index-less coupling constants $\alpha$ and $\beta$ with $\alpha_1$ and $\beta_1$ is defined by Eq.~(\ref{cons_form})).

-For the non-zero time delay, we numerically calculated the stability region.
+The Nyquist stability criterion is problematic for the non-zero time delay because of $2N+1$ zeros on the imaginary axes for the open-loop transfer function.
+Therefore, we numerically calculated the stability region.
 We analyzed Eq.~(\ref{poles2}) in the limit $N\rightarrow +\infty$ and calculated events when the pair (or several pairs) of complex conjugate roots crossed the imaginary axis, denoting loss of stability.
-In Fig.~\ref{fig3}, we plot borders of the stability regions for several values of the ratio $\tau/T$.
+In Figure~\ref{fig3}, we plot borders of the stability regions for several values of the ratio $\tau/T$.
 As one can see, the stability region significantly shrinks once we increase the time delay.
-Yet we point out that there are ``universal'' values $(\alpha/\omega,\beta/\omega)=(0.1, -0.1)$ where the system remains stable at least up to $\tau/T=0.15$ making them a good starting point in an actual experimental situation.
+Yet we point out that there are ``universal'' values $(\alpha/\omega,\beta/\omega)=(0.1, -0.1)$ where the system remains stable at least up to $\tau/T=0.15$, making them a good starting point in an actual experimental situation.

 To demonstrate the successful application of the controller, we numerically integrate the plant~(\ref{main}) with the external force $f(\omega t)$ defined by Eq.~(\ref{full_f}) and the controller defined by Eqs.~(\ref{all_harm}), (\ref{out}).
-In Fig.~\ref{fig4}~(a), we plotted the plant variable $x(t)$ and compared it with the external force without the first Fourier harmonic $[f(\omega t)-f_1 \sin(\omega t)]/\gamma$.
-In the case of successful first harmonic elimination, according to Eq.~(\ref{sol_all_1}), the plant variable should settle to the filtered external force.
-This is precisely what we observe in Fig.~\ref{fig4}~(a) after $t=40$ and transient time.
+In Figure~\ref{fig4}~(a), we plotted the plant variable $x(t)$ and compared it with the external force without the first Fourier harmonic $[f(\omega t)-f_1 \sin(\omega t)]/\gamma$.
+To show robustness against noise, in Figure~\ref{fig4}~(a) we plotted the plant variable when a stochastic term supplements the external force.
+In the case of successful first harmonic elimination, according to Eq.~(\ref{sol_all_1}), the plant variable should settle to the external filtered force.
+This is precisely what we observe in Figure~\ref{fig4}~(a) after $t=40$ and the transient time.
 The time delay is set to $\tau/T=0.15$.
 Further enlargement of the time delay will destabilize the closed-loop system.